TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 #### Big &#937; (omega notation)

-Omega Notations gives us the best-case scenario for an algorithm.
+Omega Notation gives us the best-case scenario for an algorithm.
 To understand where this might be, let's look at a method and discuss how we can measure its complexity.

 ```ruby
 def find_value(arr)